 This is one of two works of liberal theology he published in 1924.
 Follow the link for an online version, either as a webpage or in several eBook formats.

-Work continues to make his other 1924 publication “The Divine need of the rebel” available here too.
+His other 1924 publication “The Divine need of the rebel” is available here too.

 Due to Chapple’s opposition to World War I, he left for America in July 1915 with his wife Florence and 13 children, where they stayed at Oakland, California.
 There he engaged in anti – war work and socialism.

 When America entered WWI in 1917, he returned to New Zealand and started a Unitarian Church in Christchurch.